flaviocopes/svelte-handbook/content/Svelte Reactivity.md

-In Svelte you can listen for changes on the component state, and update other variables.
+In Svelte you can listen for changes in the component state, and update other variables.

 For example if you have a `count` variable: